openframeworks/ofSite/learning/06_events/event_example_how_to.markdown

 ### Resources

 * If you want to create listener for your class (not in `ofApp.ccp`), have a look at the example `examples/events/SimpleEventsExample`.
-In general, in the folder `examples/events` there are a lot of usefull resources about events, also about how to create custom events.
+In general, in the folder `examples/events` there are a lot of useful resources about events, also about how to create custom events.
 * The openframeworks documentation has a section for [events](/documentation/events/)